BeehiveForum/BeehiveForum/docs/readme.txt

   database and tables it runs from:

   SELECT, CREATE, CREATE TEMPORARY TABLES,
-  GRANT, INSERT, ALTER, UPDATE,
-  INDEX, DELETE and DROP.
+  INSERT, ALTER, UPDATE, INDEX, DELETE and DROP.

 - You may optionally grant the FILE permission to speed up the creation of the dictionary during installation but Beehive Forum doesn't require